philharmonic/philharmonic/README.md

 installing the scientific packages via `apt-get` is much faster as no compiling is necessary.

+### Compiling Cython sources

+Before using the package, it is necessary to build the Cython sources.

+    python setup.py build_ext --inplace

 Running
 -------
 First it is necessary to generate the input datasets.